MasterCard Lola: Legacy and retrospective

-In a 2021 interview with motorsport website The Race, the former Mastercard Lola driver Vincenzo Sospiri said the following when talking about his brief experience of Formula One with the team, including about how he was not informed in advance of the team's withdrawal from second round of the 1997 F1 season at the Brazilian Grand Prix and later the rest of the 1997 season:
+In a 2021 interview with motorsport website The Race, the former Mastercard Lola driver Vincenzo Sospiri said the following when talking about his brief experience of Formula One with the team, including about how he was not informed in advance of the team's withdrawal from the second round of the 1997 F1 season at the Brazilian Grand Prix and later the rest of the 1997 season:

 Vincenzo Sospiri: "Like many drivers, my dream was to become a Formula 1 driver.
 We did everything we could with the budget we had, and we never had enough money to be fair.
 That was always the target and finally seeing the dream being realised was an incredible feeling, even though that the reality was not what was promised on paper.
 I had the opportunity to stay with Benetton for 1997 as a test driver but I wanted a race seat, and I had this offer from [Lola backer] MasterCard to sign for four seasons.
 I was optimistic about 1997 and what Lola was delivering, because back then Lola was an historic name, the number one brand in motorsport and they decided to go into F1 as a team.
 So I thought it was very promising.
 They showed me on a piece of paper, they had this sponsor and this sponsor, a lot of backing.
-They told me that the first year would be hard because we went in with a very old engine, it was a Ford V8 engine and they didn’t want to invest so much money before the rules change in 1998.
+They told me that the first year would be hard because we went in with a very old engine, it was a Ford V8 engine and they didn't want to invest so much money before the rules change in 1998.
 So, everything on paper was brilliant.
 We did a test at Silverstone where my car caught fire as I came out of the pits, it just caught fire.
-So, I couldn’t do the rest of the day.
+So, I couldn't do the rest of the day.
 And then the day after, I only manage about nine laps, just out laps and in laps.
-[Team-mate] Ricardo [Rosset] did about 20 or 30 laps the first day and then another 20 or 30 laps on the second day, so we really didn’t know the car well at all.
-But it was OK, we knew the situation, we knew that it would be hard the first year, that the car hadn’t been built with any windtunnel.
-We all knew the car wasn’t brilliant, but it was no problem because we had to learn all these things as a racing driver.
+[Team-mate] Ricardo [Rosset] did about 20 or 30 laps the first day and then another 20 or 30 laps on the second day, so we really didn't know the car well at all.
+But it was OK, we knew the situation, we knew that it would be hard the first year, that the car hadn't been built with any windtunnel.
+We all knew the car wasn't brilliant, but it was no problem because we had to learn all these things as a racing driver.
 I was planning to be better for the second year.
-We knew we weren’t competitive, but we didn’t know it would be that bad.
-The car’s pace was probably the same or a little bit worse than a Formula 3000 car, but I didn’t care, I accepted it as part of the learning process.
+We knew we weren't competitive, but we didn't know it would be that bad.
+The car's pace was probably the same or a little bit worse than a Formula 3000 car, but I didn't care, I accepted it as part of the learning process.